 Bill pricing resulting in either an overpayment or underpayment of $5 or less is not adjusted.

-OneNet injured workers and claimants direct appeals or grievances to their payer or administrator.
+OneNet injured workers and claimants direct appeals or grievances to their employer, workers’ compensation carrier, auto liability insurer or TPA.
 They do not use the Appeals and Grievance Form used by UnitedHealthcare members.
 You are required to support the payer’s appeals process by providing records as requested and complying with final determinations.
-In the case of complaints or grievances related to a participating care provider, the payer or administrator refers the information to UnitedHealthcare and OneNet.
-If you are disputing the state or services deemed not part of the workers’ compensation/auto illness or injury, contact the client at the number identified on the EOR.
+In the case of complaints or grievances related to a participating health care provider, the employer, workers’ compensation carrier, auto liability insurer or TPA refers the information to UnitedHealthcare and OneNet.
+If you are disputing the state or services deemed not part of the workers’ compensation/auto illness or injury, contact the employer, workers’ compensation carrier, auto liability insurer or TPA at the number identified on the EOR.
 For all network-related concerns, call Procura at 1-877-461-3750.
 Some states have formal dispute resolution or appeals processes.
 You must submit your appeal to Procura before using these appeals processes for both workers’ compensation and auto bills.

-Care providers can view pricing sheets by using the UHCprovider.com > Link > UnitedHealthcare OneNet PPO Pricing.
+Health care professionals can view pricing sheets in the UnitedHealthcare Provider Portal at uhcprovider.com > Sign In > Claims & Payments > UnitedHealthcare OneNet PPO Pricing.
 Pricing sheets show the allowed amount of your bill after the application of OneNet pricing.
 Pricing sheets do not show the final bill adjudication by the payer.
 It may include billed charges and pricing for charges that are not payable as identified on the EOB or remittance advice.

-Because workers’ compensation and auto liability information is not stored on any UnitedHealthcare member system, you may not use many of the web tools on UHCprovider.com.
+Because workers’ compensation and auto liability information is not stored on any UnitedHealthcare member system, many of the online solutions on uhcprovider.com are unavailable for OneNet claims.

 Similar limitations exist for other UnitedHealthcare systems designed to use or verify benefits and eligibility information, such as the United Voice Portal.